 You sure can!
 There are two ways to freeze these buttermilk biscuits:

-- Make the dough and set the unbaked biscuits out on a parchment-lined pan.
+1. Make the dough, then set the unbaked biscuits on a parchment-lined pan.
 Place the pan in the freezer overnight, and then remove the biscuits the next morning and put them in a gallon-size airtight bag.
 When you want to cook a biscuit, bake it from frozen at 475°.
-This is the only case in which you’ll have the oven slightly less than 500° since the frozen biscuit has to cook a little longer.
+This is the only case in which you’ll have the oven slightly below 500 degrees F, since the frozen biscuit needs to cook a little longer.

 You can make biscuits in an air fryer.
 I haven’t done it myself and don’t think I would, but I’ve seen recipes for cooking biscuits in an air fryer, so evidently, people are having some success with this method.